raspberrypilearning/share-scratch/en/step_1.md

 --- /print-only ---

-- If this is an original project you can add some simple comments.
-If you've remixed it, then you can credit the original author.
+- If this is an original project, you can add some simple comments.
+If you have remixed it, you can credit the original author.

 --- no-print ---